SleepyDeb/leapp-codeartifact-maven-plugin/README.md

 # Leap CodeArtifact Plugin
 The Leap CodeArtifact Plugin is designed to simplify the process of injecting CodeArtifact Maven repository credentials into the Maven settings file `(~/.m2/settings.xml)`.
-“It uses the selected Leapp session to retrieve the information and credentials from the AWS account.
+It uses the selected Leapp session to retrieve the information and credentials from the AWS account.

 # Features
-- **Account Introspection:** It lists CodeArtifact domains amd repositories
+- **Account Introspection:** It lists CodeArtifact repositories
 - **Credentials Injection:** It injects the maven configuration generating a new set of credentials automatically

 # Installation